 The Religious liberty Department of our church supports the initiatives and efforts of the Public Affairs and Religious Liberty Department (PARL), an auxiliary of the General Conference of Seventh-day Adventists.
 PARL represents the world headquarters of the Church on government issues, has an office at the United Nations, and hosts many diplomatic meetings to reinforce relations between the Church and different countries.
 PARL advances the principle of religious freedom for every individual.

-The goals of the (Abney Chapel SDA) Religious Liberty Department are:
+The goals of the (Abney Chapel SDA) Religious Liberty Department are to:

 2) Keep the church membership informed of happenings pertaining to religious liberty that occur locally, nationally, and internationally.